Life is Directional, NOT Destinational.

 In the destinational approach, your only job is logistics and execution.
 There is nothing creative, or individual, about it.
 In some ways, it is even akin to a sort of “life plagiarism”.
 Sure, it might still feel good at first.
 And it may feel safer and more secure, but it isn’t yours, and you will always be left with a sense of dis-ease.

-In the directional approach, you are co-creating the itinerary in real time, you are an active participant in your trip, and you are responsive to your internal and external changing environment.
+In the Directional Living method, you are co-creating the itinerary in real time, you are an active participant in your trip, and you are responsive to your internal and external changing environment.
 You get to engage in real time with your individualism, with your changing desires and moods, and the weather or road conditions.
 There is more uncertainty, perhaps, at the outset, but the result will be uniquely well-suited to you.

 In the digital world, this is commonly known as the, “launch and iterate” approach.